-Insurance and reinsurance operations
+Insurance and Reinsurance Operations

 White Mountains accounts for insurance policies which it writes in accordance with SFAS No. 60, "Accounting and Reporting by Insurance Enterprises" ("SFAS No. 60").
 Premiums written are recognized as revenues and are earned ratably over the term of the related policy or reinsurance treaty.
 Unearned premiums represent the portion of premiums written that are applicable to future insurance or reinsurance coverage provided by policies or treaties in force.
-AutoOne Insurance, which acts as a limited assigned distribution ("LAD") servicing carrier, enters into contractual arrangements with insurance companies to assume private passenger automobile assigned risk exposures in the state of New York.
-AutoOne Insurance receives LAD servicing fees for assuming these risks.
-LAD servicing fees are typically a percentage of the total premiums that AutoOne Insurance must write to fulfill the obligation of the transferor company.
-AutoOne Insurance's LAD servicing fees are recorded as written premium when billed and are earned ratably over the term of the related policy to which the fee relates.
+AutoOne Insurance's LAD servicing fees are included in earned premiums.